shinglyu/QuantumVim/README.md

 * When focusing on an `<input>` element.
 It will automatically enters the INSERT MODE.
 * `I`: enter INSERT MODE manually
 * `t`: Open a new tab
+* `<C-z>`: Close all system tabs that doesn't allow QuantumVim to operate (e.g. Preferences, new tab page, about:blank)

 # TODO:
 * `:open`: open an URL or search